Deploying MetalSoft using OVAs¶

 For more information consult: Consult the following for more information:

-The controller needs access to the MetalSoft repository as well as the official Kubernetes repositories to pull updates.
+The Global Controller needs access to the MetalSoft repository as well as the official Kubernetes repositories to pull updates.
 If restricted access to the internet is required follow the following guides for details:

 If you need to restart the agents for any reason you can do so by logging into the agent vm and going to: